 2020 Google COVID-19 Pandemic Response

 While not an algorithm update, COVID-19 dramatically shifted consumer search behaviour, with many reports of increases in search traffic, particularly to e-commerce sites.
-Google announced there would be no algorithm changes during the pandemic, as businesses rightly focussed on to the effects of COVID-19.
+Google announced there would be no algorithm changes during the pandemic, as businesses rightly focussed on the effects of COVID-19.

 2021 & Beyond